jayway/cljwordgraph/INTRODUCTION.md

             └── test
                 └── core.clj

-The project.clj file contains the project definitions:
+The `project.clj` file contains the project definitions:

     (defproject asdf "1.0.0-SNAPSHOT"
       :description "FIXME: write description"
       :dependencies [[org.clojure/clojure "1.2.1"]])

-It's pretty obvious how to add a dependency to, say, Spring LDAP:
+This is how we add a dependency to, say, Spring LDAP:

     (defproject asdf "1.0.0-SNAPSHOT"
       :description "FIXME: write description"